-The common raven (Corvus corax) is the type species of the genus Corvus and is found throughout the Northern Hemisphere.
-It is the largest of these birds and is known as a scavenger and predator that can live in a variety of climates, from the sweltering desert to the frigid tundra of the high Arctic.
+The common raven (Corvus corax) is a species of the genus Corvus and is found throughout the Northern Hemisphere.
+These birds are scavengers and predators that can live in a variety of climates, from the sweltering desert to the frigid tundra of the high Arctic.

 What Is a Raven’s Typical Diet?